Please enable JavaScript in your browser to use this page.

 10. Decision on making the through-traffic restrictions permanent

-Active February 2024
+Completed February 2024

 In January 2024, the outcomes of the ETRO consultations were published along with the traffic and air-quality monitoring reports to inform a decision on whether to make each trial permanent under formal Traffic Regulation Orders.